Lectures and seminars

 Prof. Dr Maren Baumhauer & M. Ed.
 Johannes Schäfers

-AI tools in work, career and education
+AI in work, career and education

 Qualification goals: